 Research and Perspectives on Development Practice is a series of occasional papers, published bi-annually in an online, free outlet for recent research done within the broad arena that is 'development practice'.
 The series of papers aim to integrate the theoretical and the practical and be relevant to development practitioners, educators and activists worldwide.

-Using the platform of MURAL, the Maynooth University Research Archive Library, the papers are connected to an extensive network of global sites and academic repositories.
-Previous papers in the series can be found in MURAL.
+Using the platform of MURAL, the Maynooth University Research Archive Library, http://mural.maynoothuniversity.ie/ the papers are connected to an extensive network of global sites and academic repositories.
+Previous papers in the series may be found here.

 Originally established to provide recent graduates of the International Development programmes with an early opportunity to disseminate their work more widely and to contribute to development thinking and practice in a variety of areas, it is now open to all contributors.
-Many of these papers are drawn from completed dissertations and are designed to present an academic argument that is defended with reference to the primary research undertaken.
-However, we also welcome submissions of other relevant research recently undertaken.